 Set realistic expectations

 Self-care includes anything you love to do.
 So, what makes you feel replenished, well-rested, and happy?
 Once you figure out the answer, you can start to incorporate these activities into your life.
 Too many of us feel guilty if we take time to take care of ourselves.
-Yet, it’s so important to take good care of your body, mind and soul regularly, not just when you are sick to help you remain healthy and resilient.
+Yet, it’s incredibly important to take good care of your body, mind and soul regularly to remain healthy and resilient.
 Self-care is not selfish and it is not an indulgence; it is necessary to be your best self.
+It should not be something you do only when you are ill.

 - Sleep 8 hours/day